-Save More Than 50% in Madrid – Save on travel expenses with the Madrid Explorer Pass!
-Choose from 20 attractions and save more than 50% off your sightseeing!
+Save More Up to 50% in Madrid – Save on travel expenses with Go City’s Madrid Explorer Pass!
+Choose from 20+ attractions and save up to 50% off your sightseeing!
 Get started here.

-Like other good passes – including the London Pass and Paris Pass – the best reason to buy the Madrid Explorer Pass is to save money at Madrid’s most popular tourist sights.
-If you’re strategic about which attractions you visit, you can save over 50% off the cost of regular admission.
+Like other good passes – including the London Pass and Paris Pass – the best reason to buy Go City’s Madrid Explorer Pass is to save money at Madrid’s most popular tourist sights.
+If you’re strategic about which attractions you visit, you can save up to 50% off the cost of regular admission.
 That’s a massive savings!

 El Escorial and Valley of the Fallen Tour

 The highest-value attraction included on the pass is the El Escorial and Valley of the Fallen Tour.
-The half-day guided tour starts with a trip to one of the most visited spots in Spain – the Monestary of San Lorenzo de El Escorial.
-This 16th-century monestary is the largest Renaissance building in the world, packed with beautiful art and architecture.
-It still operates as a monestary, school, royal palace, and more.
+The half-day guided tour starts with a trip to one of the most visited spots in Spain – the Monastery of San Lorenzo de El Escorial.
+This 16th-century monastery is the largest Renaissance building in the world, packed with beautiful art and architecture.
+It still operates as a monastery, school, royal palace, and more.

-- Free Guidebook: The Go City Madrid Explorer Pass comes with a free guidebook that you can print at home or download to your smartphone.
+- Free Guidebook: The Madrid Explorer Pass by Go City comes with a free guidebook that you can print at home or download to your smartphone.
 It includes key information for each attraction (hours of operations, closures, etc.), maps of Madrid, and more.

-- Varied Selection: For a pass with only 20 attractions to choose from, the Go City Madrid Explorer Pass crams in a lot of choice.
+- Varied Selection: For a pass with just over 20 attractions to choose from, Go City’s Madrid Explorer Pass crams in a lot of choice.
 It’s far from comprehensive, but it includes day trips, several museums, the Royal Palace, a flamenco show, and several Segway tours.
 All in all, it’s a pretty diverse offering.

-Save Time and Money in Madrid – Grab the Madrid Explorer Pass and you can save more than 50% off admission prices.
+Save Time and Money in Madrid – Grab Go City’s Madrid Explorer Pass and you can save up to 50% off admission prices.
 Plus, you’ll save time by skipping the ticket lines on the city’s busiest attractions!
 Get your pass here.

-The Go City Madrid Explorer Pass is a great choice for the traveler who wants to check out a few key attractions.
+The Madrid Explorer Pass by Go City is a great choice for the traveler who wants to check out a few key attractions.
 It does have a couple of weaknesses worth discussing, though.

 Who Should Consider the Madrid Explorer Pass

-Travelers in Town for a Longer Stay: The Go City Madrid Explorer Pass is valid for 60 days, making it an optimal choice for visitors who are staying a while.
+Travelers in Town for a Longer Stay: Go City’s Madrid Explorer Pass is valid for 60 days, making it an optimal choice for visitors who are staying a while.

-Visitors Who Want a Little Bit of Everything: The Madrid Explorer Pass only includes entry to 20 attractions, but as I mentioned before, the selection is diverse.
+Visitors Who Want a Little Bit of Everything: The Madrid Explorer Pass by Go City only includes entry to just over 20 attractions, but as I mentioned before, the selection is diverse.
 It can’t be considered comprehensive, and it doesn’t claim to be.
 It’s not for the traveler who wants to see everything Madrid has to offer, but it’s perfect for the visitor who wants the highlights.

 Who Should Skip the Pass

-Power Sightseers: Travelers who want to fill their days with sightseeing may find the 20-attraction pass to be lackluster.
+Power Sightseers: Travelers who want to fill their days with sightseeing may find the 20+-attraction pass to be lackluster.
 A dedicated sightseer could blow through the seven-choice pass in two or three days!
 Consider using the pass for what you need, then paying out of pocket for the rest.
-You may also want to consider the Go City Madrid All-Inclusive Pass, which is new for 2022!
+You may also want to consider Go City’s Madrid All-Inclusive Pass.

-Serious Museum Buffs: The Madird Explorer Pass doesn’t skimp on museums.
+Serious Museum Buffs: Go City’s Madrid Explorer Pass offers some great museums.
 You get the Prado, the Royal Palace, the, Reina Sofía Museum, and more.
 For someone who wants to check out just a few of the biggies, this is perfect.
-But for a serious museum buff, it just isn’t enough.
+But, for a serious museum buff, it just isn’t enough.

 - Use All The Attractions You Pay For: This should go without saying, but it’s essential that you use all the attractions you purchase.
 Otherwise, you risk losing money.

-- Buy it on Sale: The Go City Madrid Explorer Pass routinely goes on sale.
+- Buy It on Sale: Go City’s Madrid Explorer Pass routinely goes on sale.
 With that in mind, does it make sense to pay full price?
 No way!
 The best way to buy a sightseeing pass is in advance.
 That way, you can give yourself time to watch for a great sale.

 How to Buy the Madrid Explorer Pass

-Buying the Go City Madrid Explorer Pass is easy.
+Buying Go City’s Madrid Explorer Pass is easy.
 Just head to the website and buy it here!

 You’ll quickly receive it via email and can then print a hard copy or download the free Go City app if you prefer a digital pass.